tidyverse/readr/README.md

 similar to `read_csv()` called fread.
 Compared to fread, readr
 functions:

-  - Are slower (currently \~1.2-2x slower.
-If you want absolutely the best performance, use `data.table::fread()`.

-  - Use a slightly more sophisticated parser.
+-   Are sometimes slower, particularly on numeric heavy data.

 -   Forces you to supply all parameters, where `fread()` saves you work by automatically guessing the delimiter, whether or not the file has a header, and how many lines to skip.

-  - Are built on a different underlying infrastructure.
-Readr functions are designed to be quite general, which makes it easier to add support for new rectangular data formats. `fread()` is designed to be as fast as possible.

 ## Acknowledgements

 Thanks to:

 -   [Joe Cheng](https://github.com/jcheng5) for showing me the beauty of deterministic finite automata for parsing, and for teaching me why I should write a tokenizer.

 -   [JJ Allaire](https://github.com/jjallaire) for helping me come up with a design that makes very few copies, and is easy to extend.

-  - [Dirk Eddelbuettel](http://dirk.eddelbuettel.com) for coming up with the name\!
+-   [Dirk Eddelbuettel](http://dirk.eddelbuettel.com) for coming up with the name!

 ## Code of Conduct